 Somali Population in Alberta (2021 Census)

-According to the 2021 census, Calgary is home to 2,830 Somalis, making it the second-largest Somali community residence in Alberta after Edmonton.
+According to the 2021 census, Calgary is home to 2,830 Somalis, making it the second-largest Somali community in Alberta after Edmonton.

 It is important to note that the data presented in this article regarding the growing Somali community in Canada is derived from the 2021 census and can be located in the Ethnic or Cultural Origin section of each city or province.
 The figures presented in this article were obtained by taking screenshots of the census data.